Table of Contents

 Payments (centralised) Central store Primary

-Sites and sync-related preferences Sync Central Changes on the central server indirectly update related records on remote sites
+Sites and sync-related preferences Central Central Changes on the central server indirectly update related records on remote sites

 Visibility of new patients and prescribers Patient Store New visibility records sent to central server